andyfischer/circa/docs/plans/introspection_features.md

 a certain output.

 *Why did (or didn't) you execute this term?* - To answer this one, need to know:

  1. if there were any enclosing if() statements, why was their condition false?
  2. did an error occur?
  3. was a break/return statement triggered?

-'When does this return X' - Similar to the why questions, but with no context information.
+*When does this return X?* - Similar to the why questions, but with no context information.
 This just attempts to provide a generic view on code.
 See the Nesting section below.

 ### Recursion ###